rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 You can still use electronics after the vendor has closed its doors but the control software (if there is any) will gradually become incompatible with modern computers.

 Between 2001 and now, independent of hobby rocketry, smartphones have gone from not existing to being our de facto computing devices.
-Personally, I would prefer not to have to lug a laptop out to the launch site and have it set up next to an effectively immobile[^1] ground station when I have a smartphone in my pocket.
+I would prefer not to have to lug a laptop out to the launch site and have it set up next to an effectively immobile[^1] ground station when I have a smartphone in my pocket.
 Despite this, most rocketry electronics either assume you will use them with a PC or they implement functionally that could be provided by a smartphone app in a proprietary way.

 ## Commercially Available GPS Trackers for Rocketry

-[John Coker][5] has [a good write-up of GPS trackers c2015][6] it goes into way more technical detail then I am going to here.
+[John Coker][5] has [a good write-up of GPS trackers c2015][6] it goes into a lot of technical detail.
 Start there for a good overview and an excellent discussion of antenna gain mechanics.
-However, it only covers a few products from 3 vendors--there's a lot more options out there.
+However, it only covers a few products from 3 vendors--there are a lot more options out there.
 Here is a survey of what I could find from scouring the Internet:

-- [Multitronix TelemetryPro][7] has two variants of sophisticated trackers & receivers with 100-mile range ~$2000(!)
+- [Multitronix TelemetryPro][7] has two variants of sophisticated trackers & receivers with a 100-mile range ~$2000(!)
 - [Apogee Simple GPS tracker][8] is a one-piece custom-built ground station and small tracker ~$430 (a smartphone app would be a preferable alternative to custom, hand-held ground station)
 - [Featherweight Altimiters has LoRa GPS Tracker][9] that can be purchased with a small Bluetooth ground station (iOS app; Android planned but not available) [~$350 (sale price)][10]
-- [BigRedBee has several VHF/UHF GPS APRS transmitter offerings][11] that operate on 70cm and 2m HAM radio bands ~$260-$360 _transmitter only_, ground station equipment not included.
+- [BigRedBee has several VHF/UHF GPS APRS transmitter offerings][11] that operate on 70cm and 2m HAM radio bands ~$260-$360 for  _only_ a transmitter, ground station equipment not included.
   - You _should_ be able to use something like the [Mobilinkd TNC3][12] ~$120 to bridge a HAM radio and your phone via Bluetooth as described in [this article][13].
 - [Altus Metrum][14] has several GPS-enabled products that use a 70cm HAM band and pair with their Bluetooth ground station, [TeleBT][15] ~$170, which needs to be connected to a directional antenna like a [70cm Arrow Antenna][16] ~$60:
   - [TeleGPS][17], tracker only ~$230 (~$460 total)
   - [TeleMetrum][18], dual-deploy recording altimeter with GPS telemetry ~$350 (~$580 total)
   - [TeleMega][19], dual-deploy recording altimeter with loads of options, onboard gyro, RC servo controller, and GPS telemetry ~$460 (~$690 total)
-- [Eggtimer Rocketry has several 900MHz & 70cm GPS transmitters][20] and they keep costs low by only offering the electronics as kits, you'll have to solder it yourself.
-[Their "starter sets" start at ~$90][21] for a pair RX and TX modules.
+- [Eggtimer Rocketry has several 900MHz & 70cm GPS transmitters][20] and they keep costs low by only offering the electronic kits you have to solder yourself.
+[Their "starter sets" start at ~$90][21] for a pair of RX and TX modules.
 - [ENTACore Electronics][22] [AIM XTRA GPS flight computer][23] is a full-on flight computer (barometric sensor, 3-axis accelerometer, hi-G linear accelerometer) with pyro channels and USB connectivity that transmits live telemetry on the 432-434 MHz band ~$420 for flight computer and ground station.
 - [Missle Works][24] has several [RTx/GPS Systems][25] (~[$260][26]-[$290][27]) that use standard Zigbee modules to transmit data to a ground station with [Bluetooth][28] (~$15), [USB/PC][29] (~$25), or [onboard LCD][30] (~$40) display options.
 The RTx system can also stream data from their [RRC3 altimeter][31] (~[$70][32]-[$80][33]).
 I think their [T3][34] (~[$155-$190][35]) tracker is a more interesting product as it is cheaper, smaller, lighter, and specifically meant for using a smartphone as part of your ground station (they only recommend Android apps but I bet there are iOS apps out there that could work).
 - [FlightSketch][36] is working on a ["Super Simple Tracker"][37], a 900MHz LoRa/GPS unit.
 No information yet on pricing or availability yet but their other products are very reasonable _and_ they have an app-first approach for delivering features via your phone.